axd1967/lander/README.txt

    - '0' means target reached
    - flashing means crash/overshoot

-This app is implemented on a Swiss Micros DM15_M1B (max memory variant).
+This app was implemented on a Swiss Micros DM15_M1B (max memory variant).

 TO CONFIRM: should run fine on a HP-15C (check the register/step requirements).

 About the files
 ===============
-Most files have been generated with the SwissMicro encoding/decoding scripts (see /extern/swissmicros/decode RAM dump.htm)
+The dumps have been generated with SwissMicro encoding/decoding scripts (see /extern/swissmicros/decode RAM dump.htm)
 - DM15_M1B.txt: can be uploaded via the serial link (see also firmware.txt and instructions.php.txt)
 - code_dump.txt: decoded program, line per line
 - mnemonic.txt: equivalent program in mnemonic form. note that this file /might/ be more recent than the DM file.